Ahmosys/hotel-management/README.md

 ### Infrastructure
 The Infrastructure layer contains the implementation details, such as data access, external services such as email service and payment, and other infrastructure-related concerns.
 It is responsible for interacting with external systems and providing the necessary infrastructure for the application to run.

+## 🗄️Database
+The application utilizes a relational database, specifically Microsoft SQL Server LocalDB (for dev env), for storing data related to users, roles, bookings, rooms, etc. Entity Framework Core is utilized for data persistence management, providing an effective database abstraction.

+### Database Schema
+Here is a UML diagram of the business-side database schema:

+// Put the UML diagram here

+### Database Seeding
+The database is seeded with initial data to facilitate testing and development.
+The seeding process is performed when running the application using Entity Framework Core's, which populates the database with predefined data.
+You can find the seeding data in the `src/Infrastructure/Data/ApplicationDbContextInitialiser.cs` file.

 ## 🚦 API Endpoints